xuankimtran/docs-1/pages/katalon-studio/docs/jira-integration.md

 Katalon Studio can integrate with both Jira Cloud and Jira Server.
 This integration helps you:

-* Submit Bugs to Jira.
 * Link a Katalon Studio project with a Jira project.
-* Import Test Cases from Jira to Katalon Studio for creating test cases and run BDD tests.
+* Import Test Cases from Jira to Katalon Studio for creating test cases and running BDD tests.
 * Automatically submit test results and test reports to the linked Jira issue.
+* Submit Bugs to Jira.

 > Prerequisites:
 >
 > * An active Katalon Studio Enterprise license.
 > * Install the **Jira Integration** plugin for Katalon Studio.
 You can download the plugin from Katalon Store here: [Jira Integration](https://store.katalon.com/product/3/Jira-Integration).
 > * Install the **Katalon Studio and TestOps integration** plugin for the Atlassian site.
 You can download the plugin from the Atlassian Marketplace website here: [Katalon Studio and TestOps integration](https://marketplace.atlassian.com/apps/1217501/katalon-bdd-test-automation-for-jira).

-In this article, we show you how to configure Jira integration and execute them in Katalon Studio.

 ## Configure Jira Integration

 To enable Jira Integration, follow these steps: